Geeksltd/msharp-build/readme.md

 ## Create a new M# project
 To create a new M# project, run the following command:
 ```
-C:\Projects\> msharp-build /new /n:"Project.Name" [/t:https://github.com/Geeksltd/Olive.MvcTemplate/tree/master/Template]
+C:\Projects\> msharp-build /new /n:"ProjectName" [/t:https://github.com/Geeksltd/Olive.MvcTemplate/archive/master.zip]
 ```
-At this point, the template repository will be downloaded [from here](https://github.com/Geeksltd/Olive.MvcTemplate/tree/master/Template), and the placeholders will be replaced with the name provided in the `/n:` parameter.
+At this point, the template repository will be downloaded [from here](https://github.com/Geeksltd/Olive.MvcTemplate), and the placeholders will be replaced with the name provided in the `/n:` parameter.

 The `/t:...` parameter is optional, and defaults to the above.
 Alternatively, you can provide your own project template repository (which must be publically accessible).

 ## Build an existing project
-To create a new M# project, run the following command:
+To build an existing M# project, run the following command:
 ```
 C:\Projects\MyProject\> msharp-build
 ```